piyushmishraa/Deadish/README.md

 # Deadish
-A Mole Busters type of game made using javascript
+A Mole Busters type of game with some vampire variation made using javascript